Here at Buffer, we think a lot about visual content.

 This might come as a surprise to you (as it was to me).
 You can use images from Getty Images on your non-commercial websites for free by embedding them.
 Downloading an image and uploading it to your website is still a no-no—you’ve got to embed it.
-An embed is slightly more intrusive than simply adding a photo into your post – the embed keeps its own frame, share buttons, and branding.
+An embed is slightly more intrusive than simply adding a photo to your post – it keeps its own frame, share buttons, and branding.
 Still, for many blogs, it’s an option worth looking into.

 PicJumbo offers a variety of free images for any kind of use—free of charge with no registration required.
 You can also get new free images by subscribing to their newsletter.
 (If you have the budget to spare, do check out their premium photo collections such as this, which looks amazing to me!
 It even has vertical images for Stories content.)

-Similar to Canva, Crello is a free graphic design tool by Depositphotos, which has many free images for you to use.
+Similar to Canva, VistaCreate is a graphic design tool that has many free images for you to use.

 Depositphotos offers a sample of free images, vectors, editorial content, and footages, which is updated every week.
 You can also sign up for an account to get the free stock files every week.

 iStock releases a new batch of free stock files every week when you sign up for a free membership.